Depression in Children and Teens - Topic Overview

 things you can do at home to help your child start to feel better.

-a healthy diet, and get enough sleep.
+healthy foods, and get enough sleep.

 - See that your child takes